Search Filters

 One Sixth Of Primary Anterior Cruciate Ligament Reconstructions May Undergo Reoperation Due To Complications Or New Injuries Within 2 Years

-Riccardo Cristiani, MD, PhD, SWEDEN Lise Lord, MD, SWEDEN Gunnar Edman, MD, PhD, Prof., SWEDEN Magnus Forssblad, SWEDEN Anders Stalman, MD, PhD, Professor, SWEDEN
+Riccardo Cristiani, MD, PhD, SWEDEN Lise Lord, MD, SWEDEN Gunnar Edman, MD, PhD, Prof., SWEDEN Magnus Forssblad, SWEDEN Anders Stalman, MD, PhD, Associate Professor, SWEDEN

 Capio Artro Clinic, Stockholm Sports Trauma Research Center, Karolinska Institutet, FIFA Medical Centre of Excellence, Stockholm, SWEDEN